mongodb/docs/source/reference/commands.rst

    This command returns a document with two fields, "``argv``" and "``parsed``".
-The "``argv``" field contains an array with each item from the command string used to invoke :option:`mongod`.
+The "``argv``" field contains an array with each item from the command string used to invoke :program:`mongod`.
 The document in the "``parsed``" field includes all runtime options, including those parsed from the command line and those specified in the configuration file (if specified.)